Home

 When does powdery mildew on tomatoes affect plants?

-• The three different fungi prefer differing temperature conditions
+• The three different fungi prefer differing temperature conditions.

-• All prefer humidity, which lead to wet leaves and allow the fungus to flourish
+• All prefer humidity, which lead to wet leaves and allow the fungus to flourish.

 How do you control and treat powdery mildew on tomatoes?

 How to treat before symptoms appear.
-One of the most effective preventative treatments is sulfur dusts and sprays, such as Safer Garden Fungicide.
-But be sure to apply the sulfur product on a still day, when temperatures are well below 90º F. Apply in morning or evening, because sulfur can burn tomato plants in the direct sunlight.
+One of the most effective preventative treatments is sulfur dusts and sprays, such as Safer sprayBut be sure to apply the sulfur product on a still day, when temperatures are well below 90º F. Apply in morning or evening, because sulfur can burn tomato plants in the direct sunlight.
 If you’ve applied oils to tomato plants, wait at least two weeks before using a sulfur product.

-You can also treat tomato plants preventatively with a biofungicide like Serenade.
 Made up of specially-formulated microorganisms that destroy fungi, Serenade can help prevent mildew from infecting tomato plants.
 Follow label instructions.

 How to treat affected plants.
 Begin applications at the first sign of mildew.
-Horticultural oils or neem oil have helped reduce and sometimes eradicate powdery mildew on plants.
+Horticultural oils and neem oil have helped reduce and sometimes eradicate powdery mildew on plants.
 Do not apply oils during a drought, when temperatures are above 90º F, or within two weeks of treating plants with a sulfur product.

 In all cases, thoroughly cover plant with treatments.
 Repeat every 7-10 days or after rain.